 So, it’s crucial for me to find snacks that satisfy my urges and stay within my dietary goals.
 That’s what I love about keto – I get to eat what I love!
-That includes yummy sweet treats like these Pecan Clusters, found at heyketomama.com.
-It’s one of the few keto bombs I have found that are not based on cream cheese (like chocolate or strawberry).
+That includes yummy sweet treats like these Keto Pecan Clusters, found at heyketomama.com.
+It's one of the few keto bombs I have found that are not based on cream cheese (like chocolate or strawberry).

 Just think: crunchy pecans, held together with a caramel-like filling, topped off with sugar-free chocolate.
 It’s a trick of the tongue that’ll fool your palette and satisfy your craving.

 I know.
 You’re thinking: “There is no way sugar-free chocolate will replace the real thing.
 Well, I’m here to tell you these new sugar substitutes are amaze-balls!
 To the point where it is VERY hard to tell these tasty clusters are completely – as in totally - sugar free!

 For the sugar taste I’ve used ZenSweet, which is a monkfruit-based sweetener, or Swerve, an Erythritol (sugar alcohol) sweetener.
 For myself, I fully expected to prefer one over the other, but to be honest I can’t taste any difference between the two.
 Go ahead, try ‘em!
 I think you’ll like the results.

 To start, melt butter in a small pan on medium heat and brown until golden colored.
 Stir frequently to ensure the butter doesn’t burn.
 Then, add the heavy cream and whisk together.

 Turn down the heat and add sweetener and vanilla.
-This is all whisked some more to break up lumps.
+Whisk it all together to break up any lumps.